manikantag/temenos-SCALE2020/README.md

 - [An Introduction to Quantum Fabric Capabilities and Microservice Integration](https://github.com/temenos/SCALE2020/tree/main/An%20Introduction%20to%20Quantum%20Fabric%20Capabilities%20and%20Microservice%20Integration)

-For more hands-on learning, to ask a question to our subject-matter experts or to experience our APIs, head over to [https://basecamp.temenos.com/s/](https://basecamp.temenos.com/s/) to be a part of the Developer Community.
+For more hands-on learning, to ask a question to our subject-matter experts or to experience our APIs, head over to [https://basecamp.temenos.com/s/](https://basecamp.temenos.com/s/) to join and become a part of the Developer Community.

 **Rate Temenos SCALE**